-Residents who continue to make progress in the program can stay up to four years.
+Program participants who continue to make progress in the program can stay up to four years.
 In addition to the maternity program, we have transitional apartments for women who are not yet ready to live independently.
-These apartments are open to qualified residents after they have given birth and are working full time, and/or going to school- whether they are parenting or have made an adoption plan.
+These apartments are open to qualified program participants after they have given birth and are working full time, and/or going to school- whether they are parenting or have made an adoption plan.

 Q. Can my boyfriend visit?

 During the first 30 days in the Lifehouse program, visits are restricted.
 We realize that to make positive changes in her life a young woman needs to be free of outside distractions.
 After this initial period, visitors who are approved and meet with our counselor may visit with program participants in the common area of the house.

 Q. If I have other children, are they allowed to live at Lifehouse with me?

 Lifehouse is able to accommodate a pregnant mom with no other children, a pregnant mom with one other child, or a mom, who is not pregnant, with two children.
 We are equipped for children under school age, but due to space limitations, cannot accommodate school-age children.
 We have limited space available for moms with two children.